 During your son’s transition he will be allocated into a House.
 There are six Houses at Brighton Grammar School: Armstrong, Crowther, Dixon, Hancock, Rofe and School.
 Boys from the BGS Junior School will remain in their previously allocated Houses.

 Your son’s House Tutor will take Roll Call each day and may also teach him some classes.
 House Tutors attend camp in Term 1 and may coach boys in interschool sport during the year.
-As such, the House Tutor is the primary pastoral care provider for boys throughout his middle years.
+As such, the House Tutor is the primary pastoral care provider for boys throughout Year 7.

-The Deputy Head of Secondary School (7/8), Mr Travis Hopgood, Middle School Chaplain, Fr Tony Poole and Middle School Student Counsellor, Ms Danielle Wolff, offer another layer of pastoral care for all Year 7 boys.
+The Deputy Head of Secondary School (7&8), our Secondary School Chaplain and Student Counsellor offer another layer of pastoral care for all Year 7 boys.

 Teaching and Learning

-Boys in Year 7 undertake the following subjects: Creative Design & Technology (CDT), Drama, English, Humanities (Geography & History), Mathematics, Music (Choral and Classroom Music), Personal Development (PROSPER) and Health & Physical Education.
+Boys in Year 7 undertake the following subjects: Creative Design & Technology (CDT), Drama, English, Humanities (Geography & History), Mathematics, Music (Choral and Classroom Music), Science and Health & Physical Education, which also incorporates our Wellbeing program.
 Year 7 boys will experience four LOTES throughout the year: Chinese, French, Japanese and Latin.

 There is an opportunity for students new to English to study EAL (English as Another Language) or have additional literacy support.
 However, this support is subject to discussion and approval by the School.